bodywork-ml/bodywork-core/docs/cli_reference.md

     STAGE_NAME
 ```

-Clone the chosen branch of a remote Git repository that contains a Bodywork ML project and then execute a stage locally.
-This is equivalent to executing `python NAME_OF_EXECUTABLE_PYTHON_MODULE.py` as defined in the stage's `config.ini`, after installing all the 3rd party Python package requirements specified in the stage's `requirement.txt` file.
+Clones the chosen branch of a Git repository containing a Bodywork ML project and then executes the named stage.
+This is equivalent to installing all the 3rd party Python package requirements specified in the stage's `requirement.txt` file, and then executing `python NAME_OF_EXECUTABLE_PYTHON_MODULE.py` as defined in the stage's `config.ini`.
 See [Configuring Stages](user_guide.md#configuring-stages) for more information.
+The Bodywork stage-runner will be started wherever the command is called.

 **This command is intended for use by Bodywork containers and it is not recommended for use during Bodywork project development on your local machine.**

 ## Manage Secrets

-Secrets are used to pass credentials to containers running workflow stages that require them to authenticate with a 3rd party service (e.g. a cloud storage provider).
+Secrets are used to pass credentials to containers running workflow stages that require authentication with 3rd party services (e.g. cloud storage providers).
 See [Managing Credentials and Other Secrets](user_guide.md#managing-credentials-and-other-secrets) and [Injecting Secrets into Stage Containers](user_guide.md#injecting-secrets-into-stage-containers) for more information.

 ### Create Secrets